View of a river between mountains, with a haze over the picture. Panorama Route

 Paved, but with steeper inclines.
 Effort: 3/5

-Less suitable for limited mobility due to the slopes and uneven sections.
+Less suitable for limited mobility because of slopes and uneven sections.

 Best skipped if easy access matters